panisara-bd/people-world-clock/README.md

 1. Clone the repository: git clone https://github.com/{yourusername}/people-world-clock.git
 1. Replace the API_KEY with your Google Maps API key (read more in the APIs section)
 1. Install dependencies in backend directory: `npm install`
-1. Install dependencies in react-frontend directory: `npm install`
+1. Install dependencies in react-frontend or vue-frontend directory: `npm install`
 1. Start the local database by running `npm run docker` inside the backend directory
 1. Start the backend server by running `npm run dev` in the backend directory
-1. Start the frontend by running `npm run start` in the react-frontend directory
+1. Start the frontend by running `npm run start` in the react-frontend directory or `npm run dev` in the vue-frontend directory
-1. Open the application in your browser at http://localhost:3000
+1. Open the application in your browser at http://localhost:3000 for react-frontend or http://localhost:5173 for vue-frontend

 To reset the database run `docker compose down --volumes` in the backend diretory.